Top of the Rock view

 • SIXTYFIVE - For a cocktail and appetizers before or after your trip to the top, head to SIXTYFIVE Bar and Cocktail Lounge located on the 30th floor of 30 Rockefeller Plaza and featuring views that are almost as good as the top.

-• Rock Center Café - For a sit-down meal right in the building, head to Rock Center Café, the buildings namesake dining destination.
-In the winter, the restaurant features front row views of the famous ice skating rink and outdoor garden seating in the summer months.
+• Rock Center Café - For a sit-down meal right in the building, head to Rock Center Café, the building's namesake dining destination.
+In the winter, the restaurant features front-row views of the famous ice skating rink and outdoor garden seating in the summer months.

 • Cucina & Co. - For more casual fare, check out Cucina & Co. for gourmet Mediterranean sandwiches, pasta, salads, and more.
 Dine-in or take-out.

-• Daily: 8:00 am-12:00 am.
+Daily: 8:00 am-12:00 am.
 The first elevator goes up at 8:00 am and the last one goes up at 11:00 pm.
+If you're traveling around a holiday, check the site for up-to-date holiday hours.

 Directions & Address

-30 Rockefeller Plaza New York, NY 10112 The main entrance is located on 50th Street between 5th and 6th Avenue.
 Public Transportation: Plug your starting address into the correct field for subway, train, walking, biking, or driving directions to 30 Rockefeller Plaza.

 Continue reading